kinsleykajiva/janus-server-java-sdk/ReadMe.md

-# Janus Webrtc Server SDK for Java (Desktop,Web-Backend)
+# Janus WebRTC Server SDK for Java (Desktop & Web-Backend)

-This is a Java implementation of the [Janus WebRTC server](https://github.com/meetecho/janus-gateway) APIs using Rest API and WebSockets.
-It is designed to be used in Java applications that need to interact with the [Janus WebRTC server](https://github.com/meetecho/janus-gateway).
+Welcome to the Java implementation of the Janus WebRTC server APIs.
+This SDK is designed to facilitate interaction with the Janus WebRTC server using both REST API and WebSockets.
+It is suitable for use in Java applications that require communication with the Janus WebRTC server.

+The SDK is divided into two parts:

+1. **API Part**: This can be integrated into the back-ends of web frameworks.
+It is ready for use with Spring Boot, Micronaut, Quakus, Helidon, and more.
+2. **Platform Dependent Part**: This is designed for desktop applications like JavaFX, Swing, AWT, etc. Please note that this part is still under development.

+### Disclaimer

+This SDK is continually evolving, and while comprehensive, it may not cover all scenarios.
+We recognize room for improvement and encourage contributions from the community.
-This can always be improved.
-If you have any suggestions, please create a pull request.
+If you have suggestions, feel free to create a pull request.

 # Janus Streaming Plugin API